lenfree/stash-docker/README.md

 Role Name: stash-docker
 ========

-This role is to manage atlassian-stash Docker container.
+This role is to manage Atlassian Stash stack in a Docker container.

 Requirements